mcarvin8/xml-disassembler/README.md

 ## License

 This project is based on a template by [Allan Oricil](https://github.com/AllanOricil); the original template code is under the [ISC license](LICENSE.isc).
-The xml-disassembler code is under the [MIT license](LICENSE.md).
+The xml-disassembler-node code is under the [MIT license](LICENSE.md).